CTURobotics/robotics_labs/docs/lab11.md

 # Lab11 - Robot Dynamics

-The goal of this lab is to implement constrained forward dynamics for a robot manipulator with kinematics structure PR.
+The goal of this lab is to implement forward dynamics, inverse dynamics, and constrained forward dynamics for a robot manipulator with kinematics structure PR with first link aligned with x-axis (i.e. alpha1 = 0).
 You will implement required functionality in `robotics_toolbox/robots/planar_manipulator_dynamics.py` file.

-The constraints for the dynamics are specified by matrix `A` and `dA` that should encode the constraints in the form `A dq = 0`.
+The constraints for the constrained dynamics are specified by matrix `A` and `dA` that should encode the constraints in the form `A dq = 0`.
 Prefix `d` denotes the time derivative of the variable.
 The constraint enforce griper to lie on the line that pass through end-effector initial configuration and which angle w.r.t. x-axis is 45 degrees.